 Cambridge International AS & A Level curricula are flexible.
 It is possible to offer almost any combination from a wide range of subjects.
-Cambridge International A Level is typically a two-year course, and Cambridge International AS Level is typically one year.

 Every year thousands of learners with Cambridge International AS & A Levels gain places at leading universities worldwide.
-Cambridge International AS & A Levels are accepted and valued by top universities around the world including those in the UK, US (including lvy League universities), European nations, Australia, Canada and New Zealand.
+Cambridge International AS & A Levels are accepted and valued by top universities around the world including those in the UK, US (including Ivy League universities), European nations, Australia, Canada and New Zealand.
 Learners should check the university website for specific entry requirements before applying.